We may earn income from links in this post. Please read this Disclosure for details.

 The Wedgwood Museum and Factory Visitors Centre was the centre of the company’s 250th anniversary celebrations.
 Full of history, British culture and interactive exhibits, the museum proves you don’t have to know a thing about pottery to enjoy a visit to Stoke-on-Trent.

-I learned a lot during my visit to the Wedgwood museum — notably that the correct spelling is “Wedgwood” not “Wedgewood” as I’d originally thought!
+I learned a lot during my visit to the Wedgwood museum.
+Notably that the correct spelling is “Wedgwood” not “Wedgewood” as I’d originally thought!

 Your education begins as you pass through the pastoral Staffordshire countryside enroute to the Wedgwood estate.
 The picturesque canals, now populated by ducks, swans and bright barges, were originally constructed to transport raw materials and finished product from the potteries.

-They reduced breakage by allowing the delicate china to travel by water instead of packhorses to faraway ports and overseas.
 Once the railway was built, commercial use of the canals declined but they remain a scenic legacy of the industrial era.

-Wedgwood History and Josiah Wedgwood
+Wedgwood History and Story of Josiah Wedgwood

-Visiting the Wedgwood Museum begins with an introduction to Wedgwood history and its founder.
-One of the world’s first tycoons, Josiah Wedgwood had humble beginnings.
 Born to a family that manufactured primitive pottery, by six years old he was an apprentice in his family’s struggling business.

 By 14, he had suffered a bout of smallpox that weakened his right knee.
 It was a disastrous circumstance in an industry where economic survival depended on a potter’s strength to use a treadle wheel.
-This disability forced Josiah to concentrate on innovation in technology, design and marketing.

 Continuous experimentation with firing techniques and clay resulted in new earthenware called creamware.
 In 1765, Queen Charlotte granted permission for it to be called “Queen’s Ware.”

-Wedgwood Jasperware
+Famous Jasperware

-Today’s visitors can take a virtual “magic carpet ride” and experience a bird’s eye view of that factory.
 They can also explore the secrets behind the development of the iconic blue and white Jasperware, the first significant innovation in ceramics since the discovery of porcelain by the Chinese nearly 1,000 years earlier.

 The neoclassical themes, drawn from ancient Roman, Greek and Egyptian mythologies, reflected his contemporaries’ fascination with archaeology.
-You can see that reflected in products such as Wedgwood Tri-Color Jasperware Oval Tray

 Josiah Wedgwood’s innovations didn’t stop at science.
 He also introduced new marketing concepts such as money-back guarantees, travelling salesmen and showrooms.
-A fair employer, he instituted employee health insurance and pension plans which heralded in a new era of workers’ rights.

 Wedgwood’s crowning achievement is the Portland vase, a copy of the original from Alexandria c.
 27 BC.
-After his death, the company went on to produce buttons, vases, medallions and cameos.

 Fun Things to Do in the Wedgwood Museum